JerryCauser/udp-logger/README.md

 - `log (...args: any)`: `<void>` – just log whatever you need.

 #### Events:
-- `'ready'`: `<void>` – emitted when client "establish" udp connection.
-But you are not required to wait it and just start using it.
-I exposed it for debugging issues.
-Just start `log`
+- `'ready'`: `<void>` – emitted when the client "establishes" udp connection.
+But you are not required to wait and just start using `log` method.

 #### Usage
 ##### Simple example with encryption